-- All new Trustees attend an induction programme that introduces the trust's deed and rules, statement of investment principles, statement of funding principles and other Funds policy documents, for example the Funds' management of conflicts of interest policy. - Every year, each Trustee completes a training needs self-assessment and the Funds Office uses this assessment to identify areas where training is required and prepares a training plan for each Trustee.
+- All new Trustees attend an induction programme that introduces the Trust Deed and Rules, statement of investment principles, statement of funding principles and other Funds policy documents, for example the Funds' management of conflicts of interest policy.
+This programme was completed by all new Trustees appointed during the scheme year. - Every year, each Trustee completes a training needs self-assessment and the Funds Office uses this assessment to identify areas where training is required and prepares a training plan for each Trustee.
 Through this process Trustees identified investment as a training need and, therefore, attended training on investments provided by an Investment Manager.
-New Trustees identified a need for a comprehensive introduction to trusteeship and attended a trustee foundation course provided by the Funds' legal advisers. - The Funds also provide access to an ITB Funds Trustee website on which all key documentation can be accessed, including the trust's deed and rules, statement of investment principles and statement of funding principles.
-The website also includes links to training course providers and the Pensions Regulator's e-learning course, the Trustee Toolkit, which all Trustees have completed. - A formal training session is provided following each quarterly Trustee meeting, that is attended by all Trustees.
-Sessions during the scheme year included "Update on Buy-in Insurance" by Pension Insurance Corporation, "Liability Hedging" by the investment management firm Insight Investment, "Conflicts Policy" by the legal adviser Mayer Brown and "ESG demystified: how this is beneficial to trustees and members" by the investment management firm L&G. Significant training is also provided in the form of formal briefings and training provided at Trustee and Investment Committee meetings.
-This year all Trustees have received briefings on the risk and control process, the DC members buy-out exercise, actuarial valuations, master trust legislation and equalisation of GMPs.
+New Trustees have identified a need for a comprehensive introduction to trusteeship.
+To address this, new Trustees attend a trustee foundation course provided by the Funds' legal advisers. - The Funds also provide access to an ITB Funds Trustee website on which all key documentation can be accessed and encourage Trustees to maintain a good working knowledge of those documents.
+The documents include the Trust Deed and Rules, statement of investment principles and statement of funding principles.
+The website also includes links to training course providers and the Pensions Regulator's e-learning course, the Trustee Toolkit, which all Trustees have completed. - The papers for quarterly Trustee meetings included legal updates specifically prepared for the Funds, with the legal advisers present to discuss any questions raised by the Trustees. - A formal training session is provided following each quarterly Trustee meeting, that is attended by all Trustees.
+Sessions during the scheme year included "Liability Driven Investment" by Insight Investment, "Active and Passive Equity Investment" by Allianz Global Investors, "Cyber security and disaster recovery" by Rio IT and "Retirement Living Standards and the Pensions Dashboard" by the PLSA.
+Significant training is also provided in the form of formal briefings and training provided at Trustee and Investment Committee meetings.
+This year all Trustees have received briefings on actuarial valuations, setting of late retirement factors, GMP equalisation, master trust contingency planning and supervision and protection of trustees.

 Each year all the Trustees attend a dedicated training seminar.
-This year training was provided by the Funds advisers and investment managers on master trust legislation, the latest investment strategy changes, the management of the Fund's property portfolio, the latest DC legal and regulatory developments including a refresher session on trust and pension law and the powers of the Pensions Regulator, pension transfers, defined benefit consolidation, collective defined contribution schemes, developments in mortality, the 2019 Open Fund valuation and recent developments in the buy-out and buy-in market.
+In April 2019 training was provided by the Funds' advisers and investment managers on the latest investment strategy changes, the management of the property portfolio, an update on the latest pension legal and regulator developments including a refresher session on trust and pension law and the powers of the Pensions Regulator, pension transfers, defined benefit consolidation, collective defined contribution schemes, developments in mortality, the 2019 Open Fund valuation and recent developments in the buy-out and buy-in market.